Joséphine Vigouroux

 Eco-schools are educational institutions committed to integrating environmental and ecological concepts into their teaching, projects and activities.
 They encourage the active participation of students, teachers, staff, parents and the local community to promote awareness of environmental issues and implement concrete measures to reduce their ecological footprint.

 These schools take a holistic approach to environmental education, fostering an understanding of the links between the environment, society and the economy.
 They identify specific environmental themes on which to focus, such as waste management, biodiversity preservation, energy conservation, sustainable mobility, climate change, and many others.
-You can find an article about our eco-responsible approach and some of the projects we've set up atécole M with kindergarten children.
+You can find an article here about our eco-responsible approach and some of the projects we've set up at école M with preschool children.

 Gardening activities, outdoor outings, wildlife observation and nature-based art projects are an integral part of eco-schools.
 By introducing these activities in a fun and interactive way, teachers encourage students to develop a deep bond with nature.
 They learn to love and respect the planet from an early age.